 - Second, I make my thicker batter, with a combination of egg, mayo, dijon mustard, and a few seasonings.

 - Third, I make an assembly line to coat the chicken.
 I coat the chicken.
-I dip each chicken tender into the batter, then the pecan crumb coating.
+I dip each chicken tender into the batter, then the pecan mixture.

-- Then, I place all the tenders on a prepared baking sheet (see my tip below for extra crispy tenders!).
+- Then, I place all the coated chicken strips on a prepared baking sheet (see my tip below for extra crispy tenders!).

 - Finally, I mist them all with a little spray oil (I use 100% avocado oil or olive oil) and bake!